Davsgr/responsive_portfolio/README.md

 # responsive_portfolio

-Tutorial made by Traversy Media explain how to do site awseome responsive website.
+Tutorial made by Traversy Media explain how to do this awseome responsive website.

 ##Technologie